KubaP/vscode-pink-candy/README.md

 - Embedded code delimiters `{...}` are distinctly coloured and emboldened.

 ### Markup Formats
-For Markdown, XML, Json, Yaml, Toml, INI, see highlighting examples [here](./Highlighting_Examples.md#markup-formats).
+For Markdown, XML, Json, Yaml, Toml, INI and Bnf, see highlighting examples [here](./Highlighting_Examples.md#markup-formats).

+## Configuration Options
+This theme has a number of configuration options which make it easy to tweak the theme to your liking.

+See **Settings > Extensions > Pink Candy Theme** for a full list of options.
+Or alternatively, open the **Command Palette** (with `Ctrl+Shift+P`) and type `Pink Candy` to see a list of commands.

 ## Overriding Styles
-See [Overriding Styles](./Overriding_Styles.md) for a guide on how to override specific styles to your liking.
+See [Overriding_Styles.md](./Overriding_Styles.md) for a step-by-step guide on how to override specific styles to your liking.

 ## Extensions
 The *Git Graph* and *Todo Tree* extensions do not provide themable colours.
-As of the time of this writing, if you want these extensions to fit in with this theme, go to [Extensions](./Extensions.md) and follow the instructions.
+As of the time of this writing, if you want these extensions to fit in with this theme, go to [Extensions.md](./Extensions.md) and follow the instructions.
 I am in the process of creating a pull request to add themable colour support to the *Git Graph* extension, so hopefully in the future this workaround will not be necessary.

 ## Contributing
 I have tested this theme on languages I am proficient in, and I hope that you will find the syntax highlighting in these languages pleasing.
 However for many languages, I am not aware of their intricacies and I may not have the right sense for how the syntax should look.